Fluorescent Signals

 About collaboration

-This project was made in collaboration with Henk jalink, Phenovation.
-PhenoVation is a manufacturer of camera systems for imaging chlorophyll fluorescence.
-Together we translated this technique to a full frame photographic set-up.
+This project was created in collaboration with Henk Jalink, PhenoVation.
+PhenoVation is a manufacturer of camera systems designed to capture chlorophyll fluorescence.
+Together, we adapted this technique to a full-frame photographic set-up.

 ↪︎ Read more